 After 3,5 years the EU Large Scale Project "Secure Identity Across Borders Linked - STORK" ended as a success.
 STORK brought together 18 EU Member States to build an interoperability framework on top of existing national electronic identity solutions.
 This has been tested in six production pilots for more than a year.
 A follow-up project STORK 2.0 has been started in spring 2012 - see STORK 2.0).

 Austrian and Graz University of Technology have been among the biggest partners of the project.
 Graz University of Technology has been Work Package Leader of "eID and New Technologies" and pilot leader of two of the six pilots: "eDelivery" and "Integration with the European Commission Authentication Service ECAS"

-SPOCS (Simple Procedures Online for Cross-border Services) is the second ICT-PSP Large Scale Pilot EGIZ contributes to.
-The project supports implementation of electronic procedured defined in the EU Services Directive.
+SPOCS (Simple Procedures Online for Cross-border Services) is the second ICT-PSP Large Scale Pilot EGIZ contributed to.
+The project supported the implementation of electronic procedured defined in the EU Services Directive.

 Open Source Platform and Projects